 Almost all households in your neighborhood are using concrete floors and now you’re wondering if you should too.
 Are you going to jump on the bandwagon just like the rest of them?
-Before you make that decision, it’s important to learn about stained concrete, what it is, what benefits you can get from it, how different is stained concrete from polished concrete etc. Should you get stained concrete in your San Jose home?
+Before you make that decision, it’s important to learn about stained concrete flooring contractors, what benefits you can get from delegating the work to professional contractors, how different is stained concrete from polished concrete etc. Should you get stained concrete in your San Jose home?
 Read on to answer that question.

 Contrary to popular belief, concrete floors are not a trend and it’s definitely not new.
 It has been around for centuries.
 However, the reason why it still exists today and why its demand never dwindles is the fact that concrete floors have evolved in terms of durability and design.
 It’s safe to say that it just keeps getting better and better.

 For years, flooring contractors have used acid-based chemical concrete stains in order to achieve earth-colored floors that resemble leather, wood, marble and natural stone; but today, concrete floors come in a wide array of shades and designs.
 New products are now using solvent and water based dyes with colors ranging from yellows, purples, reds, and pastels.
 The good news is that they’re also easier to apply!